ArashAmiry/Smasko/README.md

 The **frontend** files are all located in the client directory, and all the .tsx files are inside the client/src directory.
 Inside the src directory, the different pages of the application are located in the pages directory, and the components used on those pages are located in the components directory.

 # The report
 The report is located in the root directory.
-See "name_of_report".
+See "Smasko.pdf".